Climate Action Network: Finance

-Climate Action Network Tanzania is a non-profit and non-governmental organisation.
-It finances itself through sponsoring, donations and financial backing from foundations.
-Its fundraising is based on their ethical fundraising strategy, which includes that they neither take money from foundations whose ethics do not align with theirs, nor accept money bound to conditions which would modify their work or representation.
+Climate Action Network Tanzania is a non-profit and non-governmental organization.
+It finances itself through sponsoring, donations, and financial backing from foundations.
+Its fundraising is based on its ethical fundraising strategy, which includes that it neither takes money from foundations whose ethics do not align with theirs nor accepts money bound to conditions that would modify their work or representation.

 Member organizations

-CAN has over 1,300 members is over 130 countries across various regions.
+CAN has over 1,300 members in over 130 countries across various regions.